node-class-may-2023/ComIT_Node/javascript.md

 #### Practice
 [Exercise 24](./exercises/js/ex_24.md)

-* At the begining **null** & **undefined** looks similar but they don't
+* At the beginning **null** & **undefined** look similar but they are different
-* We can assign a null value and know that the variable has been defined but it has a null value
+* We can assign a null value and know that the variable has been defined but it has no value

 ### typeof
 * The **typeof** operator returns a string indicating the type of the unevaluated operand